-To explain, even though there are no transaction or ATM fees, Radius does charge for many other instances including all wires, NSF, and stop payments.
-Again, although these fees are common with bank accounts, there are several options, like NBKC, Novo, and Azlo that will not charge for some or all of these instances.
+To explain, even though there are no transaction or ATM fees, LendingClub does charge for many other instances including all wires, NSF, and stop payments.
+Again, although these fees are common with bank accounts, there are several options, like NBKC and Novo that will not charge for some or all of these instances.

-Additionally, although there technically is no minimum balance requirement after the $100 opening deposit, the Tailored Business Checking account requires that you maintain a balance of $5,000 to earn interest and waive the $10 service fee.
-Other online-based accounts (again, NBKC, Novo, and Azlo) will be truly free of minimum balance requirements and monthly service fees.
+Additionally, although there technically is no minimum balance requirement after the $100 opening deposit, the Tailored Business Checking account requires that you maintain a balance of $500 to waive the $10 service fee.
+Other online-based accounts (again, NBKC and Novo) will be truly free of minimum balance requirements and monthly service fees.

 This being said, let’s explore three alternatives you might consider:

-If you don’t need an interest-bearing account and are looking for a Radius business checking alternative with fewer fees, the NBKC Business Account may be one of your top options.
+If you don’t need an interest-bearing account and are looking for a LendingClub business checking alternative with fewer fees, the NBKC Business Account may be one of your top options.

-Plus, if you do decide that you’d like to earn interest on your funds, NBKC also offers a Business Money Market account—which requires no minimum opening deposit, no monthly fees, yields a .25% APY, and only requires $0.01 to earn interest.
+Plus, if you do decide that you’d like to earn interest on your funds, NBKC also offers a Business Money Market account—which requires no minimum opening deposit, no monthly fees, yields a 1.01% APY.

 If you’re looking for some of the flexibility associated with online-based business accounts, but also would prefer branch access, you might consider a business checking account from Bank of America.